 It’s all part of an effective sales enablement strategy.

 The content marketing matrix will give your sales enablement a lift by helping you find where in the funnel you’re missing content and where in the sales cycle your sales team might need extra support.

 Email marketing is extremely effective when done right, but you have to get leads onto your email list for it to truly work for your brand.
 A content matrix can help you see where you need to bump up your content to target audiences and persuade them to sign up for your mailing list.

 From there, you can also use it to plot out where you need to make contact with them via nurture emails and what type of content they need to contain.

 Find New Content Ideas

 The content matrix is a fantastic brainstorming tool and will help you generate a ton of fresh content ideas.
-Once you get your content added to the template, you’ll see where you have an abundance of content and where it’s running dry.
+Once you get your content added to the matrix, you’ll see where you have an abundance of content and where it’s running dry.
 That will direct your brainstorming to the area in which you have the greatest need, saving you time and making your efforts more efficient.

 Gain Clarity Around Unstructured Content

 Like structured data, using structured content allows you to quickly and easily update multiple pages or content assets.
 This standardized formatting ensures consistency, as well as a better user experience.
 The content matrix will help you figure out what your audience needs wherever they are on the matrix and allows you to make a plan to structure your content accordingly.